-9.3.2.1 Coordination and Review
+9.3.2.1 Concept Phase

 Informal coordination may take place at any time between the District and the entity desiring to place a feature on the Department's right-of-way.
-The District should work with the potential applicant to resolve issues related to feature category, compliance to criteria, optimum location for placement and identification of possible Design Variations.
+The District should work with the potential applicant to resolve issues related to feature category, compliance with criteria, optimum location for placement, and identification of possible Design Variations.
 Before submittal to the SRDE, the local governmental entity must submit a written request to the DDE to place the Community Aesthetic Feature in the Department's right-of-way.
-The request shall include at a minimum:
+This request for Conceptual Approval shall include at a minimum:

-- 1. The designation of the feature category. - A conceptual drawing/ rendering showing the top, front and side views of the feature with labeled dimensions, material designations including connections, proposed lighting configuration and any alpha-numeric characters.
-Note: alpha-numeric characters are not allowed on Public Art per Section 9.3.1.
+1. The designation of the feature category.

-- 3. A draft site plan showing the location of the feature in relation to the roadway.
-If the feature is an add-on to a bridge then the bridge owner must be designated. - 4.
+- 2. A conceptual drawing/rendering showing the top, front, and side views of the feature with labeled dimensions, material designations including connections, proposed lighting configuration, and any alpha-numeric characters. - 3.
+A draft site plan dimensioning the location of the feature in relation to the roadway and the right-of-way. - 4.
 The design speed of all adjacent roadways. - 5.
 A citation of the governing Design Standards, Criteria and Building Codes to which the feature will be designed. - 6.
-If the feature is an add-on to a bridge, declare what the impact is to the bridge loading.
+If the feature is to be affixed to a bridge: - a.
+Designate the bridge owner. - b.
+Declare what the impact is to the bridge loading. - 7.
+The Signature/Approval Letter (Exhibit 23-A) signed by the applicant and the DDE.